From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Direct Video--Action Policies

 \subsection{Summary and takeaways}

 Direct video--action methods use temporal visual prediction to shape representations that are later grounded to robot control.
-The central issue is how temporal prediction induces dynamics-aware features and how those features are connected to executable actions.
-Figure~\ref{fig:direct_video_action_pipeline} and Table~\ref{tab:direct-video-action-comparison} summarize three coupling points: joint generators co-train video prediction and action generation in a shared backbone; two-stage variants freeze a predictive video model and train a lightweight action head on its internal features; and boundary world-model methods use action-free video to initialize a latent dynamics state that is later grounded through model-based RL and latent rollouts.
+Across the three coupling points in Fig.~\ref{fig:direct_video_action_pipeline} and Table~\ref{tab:direct-video-action-comparison}, the key distinction is where the video-derived temporal structure enters the control stack: joint generators co-train video prediction and action generation in one backbone, frozen-feature policies freeze a predictive video model and train a lightweight action head on its internal features, and boundary world-model methods use action-free video to initialize latent dynamics for model-based RL.
+This makes the family scalable to action-free video and heterogeneous robot data, but it also keeps the video-to-action link largely implicit.

-\paragraph{How temporal prediction transfers to control.} Two points are consistent across this family.
-First, video prediction is primarily a \emph{training-time} mechanism: most direct-policy methods can bypass explicit video generation at test time (Table~\ref{tab:direct-video-action-comparison}), indicating that temporal supervision is mainly used to shape internal representations rather than to provide an explicit plan.
-Second, the transfer mechanisms cluster into a small set of templates: shared token spaces in autoregressive generators (GR-1/2), joint denoising with masking for action-free video (PAD), modality-specific diffusion timesteps enabling predictive queries beyond control (UWM), and shared latents with decoupled video/action heads that permit action-only inference without video generation (UVA).
-These interface choices trade off alignment and flexibility against debuggability and robustness: tighter coupling can make temporal cues more directly control-relevant, whereas more factorized designs improve modularity and inference efficiency but increase sensitivity to representation mismatch.
+\paragraph{How temporal prediction transfers to control.} The main pattern is that video prediction often matters more during training than during deployment: many direct policies can bypass explicit future-video generation at test time, with the future-video objective serving mainly to encode motion, contact, and interaction outcomes into the policy representation rather than to provide an explicit plan for the controller.
+Different methods implement this transfer through different coupling mechanisms, including shared token spaces, joint diffusion with masking, modality-specific denoising queries, decoupled video/action heads, and latent-frame interfaces for non-image quantities.
+This creates a recurring tension: tighter joint generators keep temporal cues close to action prediction, whereas more factorized variants improve efficiency and modularity but depend more heavily on whether the learned or frozen representation preserves control-relevant dynamics.

-\paragraph{Empirical evidence and evaluation fragmentation.} Table~\ref{tab:direct_video_action_quant} provides a non-leaderboard snapshot of reported results on a small number of shared anchors (notably CALVIN~\citep{CALVIN_2022} and MetaWorld~\citep{yu2020meta_world}), while also highlighting that quantitative evidence remains fragmented across protocols and task suites.
-This fragmentation matters for interpretation: improvements attributed to ``better temporal understanding'' can reflect differences in data scale, embodiment coverage, or evaluation settings as much as architectural choices.
-As a result, within-family comparisons are most credible when numbers are reported under aligned protocols (as in the CALVIN block), whereas cross-suite claims should be treated as suggestive rather than definitive.